Use the Capacity Overview screen to assess workload status and how much capacity is remaining in data centers across your environment.

 Filter: search field.

 Show History for: The period before forecasting begins (does not impact the forecast calculation).

 How is the criticality determined?
 Displays the criticality threshold you set for this type of object in the Policies Library.

 Cluster Time Remaining Settings: Click the Edit icon to edit the default policy for the selected cluster.
 Change the criticality threshold, risk level, allocation model and capacity buffer.
 Applying these changes affects all objects in the policy.
-For more information, see Configuring Policies in the VMware vRealize Operations Manager Configuration Guide
+For more information, see Configuring Policies in the VMware vRealize Operations Cloud Configuration Guide

 |Time Remaining graph||